A data-dependent weighted LASSO under Poisson noise: Introduction

 Our approach, where the weights in our regularizer are random variables, is similar to\,\cite{BLPR11,HRBR12,HMZ08,Zou06}.
 In some sense, the weights play the same role as the thresholds in the estimation procedure proposed in\,\cite{DJ94,JLL04,RBR10,RBRTM11,laure}.
 The role of the weights are twofold: \begin{itemize} \item control of the random fluctuations of $\tA^\T\tY$ around its mean, and \item compensate for the ill-posedness due to $\tA$.
 Note that ill-posedness is strengthened by the heteroscedasticity of the Poisson noise. \end{itemize}

-To understand the role of the weights more deeply, let us look at a very basic toy example where $A$ is a diagonal matrix with decreasing eigenvalues $\lambda_1,\ldots,\lambda_p$.
-It is well known that many classical inverse problems \cite{Cavalier} can be rephrased as this toy example.
-Informally and since Poisson noise is just a particular case of heteroscedasticity, one could rephrase the direct problem in
+To better understand the role of the weights, let us look at a toy example where $A$ is a diagonal matrix with decreasing eigenvalues $\lambda_1 > \cdots > \lambda_p>0$ to which we add heteroscedastic noise.
+Here one could rephrase the direct problem as